The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 Definition

 The trading, profit and loss account shows the financial performance of a business over a specific period, detailing its revenues, costs, and resulting profits or losses.
+Unlike the balance sheet, which focuses on a point in time, this account measures financial activity across time, such as a quarter or a fiscal year.

 Structure of the Trading, Profit and Loss Account

 • Trading Section: Calculates gross profit by deducting the cost of goods sold (COGS) from sales revenue.
+This section reveals how efficiently the business converts raw materials into profit.

 Formulae